Nortank12/deepcool-digital-linux/README.md

     </tr>
 </table>

-**✅: Fully supported &nbsp; ⚠️: Not tested**
+**✅: Fully supported &nbsp; ⚠️: Not tested &nbsp; ❓: Not added**

 > [!IMPORTANT]
-> - If your device is not on the list, you can still run the program and see if it detects it.
+> - If your device is not added yet, you can still run the program and see if it detects it.
-> - If your device is on the list but untested, please try to check all the features to see if they work as expected.
+> - If your device is not tested, please try to check all the features to see if they work as expected.
 >
 > In any case, you can create an issue or add a comment to an existing one.